Data Protection and the GDPR

 Please refer to this website periodically as the material on it is being updated periodically.
 Most recently a template privacy notice for enrolement on the parish electoral roll has been added.
 You will also find an FAQs document has been added and specific guidance on fundraising events and giving reviews have also been added.

-All parishes collect data.
-That data should be held in accordance with the 8 principles which are set out in the Data Protection Act 1998.
+All parishes process personal data.
+'Processing' is a term which covers all possible uses of personal data, obtaining, sharing, storing, deleting etc. Personal data should be processed in accordance with the principles which are set out in the GDPR.

 The ICO website also contains helpful guidance on complying with Data Protection law.

 Over time, PCCs acquire a great deal of records.
-The National Church have prepared guidance on retention ofn these files - Keep or Bin?
+The National Church have prepared guidance on retention of these files - Keep or Bin? .